Lunula Cold Laser Treatment

 - Ensure you leave knowing exactly what to do to finally get healthy, clear nails and ensure that the fungal toenail infections stay far away.

 What to expect during your Lunula Cold Laser Fungal Nail Treatment

 After your comprehensive assessment with a podiatrist, should you decide to go ahead with the laser therapy, they will organise a time for you to undergo your laser treatment for fungal infections.

 - The nails will be photographed and prepared (trimmed, nail thickness reduced if required)

-- The cold laser treatment lasts 12 minutes per foot
+- The laser treatment lasts 12 minutes per foot

-- During the treatment, you will feel no pain
+- During the treatment, it will be pain free

-- The lasers are not harmful to you in any way, as the machine uses very low power settings
+- The lasers will not cause internal or visible harm to you in any way, as the machine uses very low power settings

 - You will not need to apply any topical paints to your nails during treatment, nor take any potentially harmful oral medication